-One of the biggest culprits in direct mail issues is latent data — and sometimes it’s not even your fault!
-You may work with a vendor to purchase a list, thinking it was recent because you were told the list was updated a month ago.
+One of the biggest culprits in direct mail issues is latent data — and sometimes, it’s not even your fault!
+You may work with a vendor to purchase a recent list, but they haven’t updated that list in a month.

-However, in actuality, with the 2–3 month lead time required of most traditional direct mail programs and the length of time it takes to get to the home with standard postage, by the time your prospect or customer gets your mail, the data may be almost six months old.
+With the 2–3 month lead time most traditional direct mail programs require and the length of time it takes to get to the home with standard postage, by the time your prospect or customer gets your mail, the data may be almost six months old.

-Data latency can hurt your marketing programs’ performance, as the consumer may no longer be in the consideration window for your product or service, or the address is no longer accurate.
+Data latency can hurt your marketing programs’ performance.
+The consumer may no longer be in the consideration window for your product or service, or the address is no longer accurate.

-Stale data can cause wasted marketing budgets by unnecessarily sending mailpieces to those who don’t want to hear from you or who are now unlikely to take action.
+Stale data can cause waste in your marketing budget.
+You may send mailpieces to those who don’t want to hear from you or who are unlikely to take action.

-Latent data also contributes to pesky problems for consumers, who may be receiving marketing mail for former tenants who haven’t lived at their address for years.
+Latent data also contributes to pesky problems for consumers.
+They may receive marketing mail for former tenants who haven’t lived at their address for years.

-PebblePost’s PDM® Platform combats this problem by using real-time online intent signals to influence all our direct mail and leveraging our proprietary Data Asset, the PebblePost Graph, to identify anonymous online site visitors’ household addresses in a secure and privacy-compliant way.
+PebblePost’s PDM® Platform combats this problem by using real-time online intent signals to influence all our direct mail.
+It leverages our proprietary Data Asset, the PebblePost Graph, to identify anonymous online site visitors’ household addresses in a secure and privacy-compliant way.

-This speedy delivery and fresh, up-to-date data ensures that the consumer is most likely to be in the consideration window and take action after receiving your marketing mail, which improves the effectiveness of your marketing objectives.
+This speedy delivery and fresh, up-to-date data ensures that the consumer is most likely to be in the consideration window.
+Because they’re more likely to take action after receiving your marketing mail, this improves the effectiveness of your marketing objectives.

-Fresh, real-time data is used across all of our products, from Retargeting to Lookalikes.
-With our Lookalikes product, we use online behavioral data as recent as yesterday and create new machine-learning models the day before we print, ensuring that the mail we send to prospects is the most relevant to their interests, and more likely to perform.
+We use fresh, real-time data across all of our products, from Retargeting to Lookalikes.
+With our Lookalikes product, we use online behavioral data as recent as yesterday and create new machine-learning models the day before we print.
+This ensures the mail we send to prospects is the most relevant to their interests, and more likely to perform.

 2. Not Scrubbing Existing Customer File

-When sending direct mail, the more personalized the offer is, the more likely the prospect will respond to your call to action.
-And as marketers, you want to ensure your marketing budgets are used as efficiently and effectively as possible.
+When sending direct mail, the more personalized the offer is, the more likely the prospect will respond.
+And as marketers, you want to ensure you use your marketing budgets as efficiently and effectively as possible.

-That’s why it’s vital to scrub your existing customer files as close to sending mail as possible to help better target your audience and tailor your offers to the right segments.
-A common mistake is sending a direct mail piece that the recipient can’t take action on — for example, a new customer offer to a consumer who has recently become a customer.
+That’s why it’s vital to scrub your existing customer files as close to sending mail as possible.
+This helps you better target your audience and tailor your offers to the right segments.
+A common mistake is sending a direct mail piece that the recipient can’t take action on.
+For example, you may send a “new customer” offer to a consumer who has recently become a customer.

-Not only does that drive your costs up (marketing to an existing customer for a customer acquisition program), but it also, whether consciously or unconsciously, creates a rift in customers’ trust.
+Not only does that drive your costs up, but it also mar unconsciously create a rift in customers’ trust.
 If they are a loyal customer and receive a mailpiece for “new customers only,” they may seek out other solutions.

-You may already be scrubbing your data files for existing customers before sending direct mail, but if your current mail lead time is 2–3 months, it’s become stale by the time it hits the mail stream.
-Leverage the PDM Platform to seamlessly scrub against your customer file 24 hours before heading to print, to minimize leakage and ensure your offers are tailored to your customer segment.
+You may already be scrubbing your data files for existing customers before sending direct mail.
+But if your current mail lead time is 2–3 months, that message will be stale when hits the mail stream.
+Leverage the PDM Platform to seamlessly scrub against your customer file 24 hours before heading to print.
+This minimizes leakage and ensure you can tailor your offers to your customer segment.

-The PDM Platform also undergoes thorough data hygiene practices and runs all your addresses through the National Change of Address the day before sending mail to ensure the addresses are the most up-to-date and accurate as possible.
+The PDM Platform also undergoes thorough data hygiene practices and runs all your addresses through the National Change of Address the day before sending mail.
+This ensures the addresses are the most up-to-date and accurate as possible.

 3. Investing Too Hard in Cost Savings